microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/timedate.md

 - The class has a static property called `Instance` that holds an instance of the class itself.
 This allows us to access the settings from everywhere in the plugin code without having additional parameters in our methods.

 ### [`SearchController.cs`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate/Components/SearchController.cs)
-- The [`SearchController`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate/Components/SearchController.cs) encapsulates the mehtods needed to search and find matches.
+- The [`SearchController`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate/Components/SearchController.cs) encapsulates the methods needed to search and find matches.

 ## Search